-The Buddy Programme aims to make the stay easier for foreign students coming to study at the University of Economics and to make them feel as comfortable as possible.
+The Buddy Programme aims to make the stay easier for foreign students coming to study at the Prague University of Economics and Business and to make them feel as comfortable as possible.
 Buddies look after foreign students, especially during the first few weeks of their stay.
 Buddies meet the arriving students at the airport or train station, help them with accommodation, show them the university, the city, give them practical advice, and introduce them to other students.
 A Buddy should also be a friend during a semester, i.e. someone to whom a foreign student can turn to at any time and ask for advice or help.

 Why sign up for the Buddy Programme?